 * MSCI world equity index edges higher

-* Dollar gains, U.S. government debt falls on ADP report
+* U.S. government debt hurt by ADP jobs report

 By Herbert Lash

 NEW YORK, Jan 8 Global equity markets and the dollar edged higher on Wednesday as a pick-up in private sector jobs in the United States and solid German economic data provided further evidence of an increase in worldwide growth.

 U.S. private employers added a bigger-than-expected 238,000 jobs in December, the strongest increase in 13 months, a report by payrolls processor ADP showed.

 In Germany, exports rose for the fourth consecutive month in November and industrial orders surged more than expected - mostly based on overseas demand - in a sign that Europe's largest economy is benefiting from a nascent global upturn.

 An MSCI world equity index that tracks shares in 45 countries rose 0.16 percent to a five-and-a-half year high before backing off that peak.
 Overnight in Japan, the Nikkei jumped 1.9 percent to approach a six-year peak.